christofsteel/syng/README.md

 Configuration is done under `sources` → `files` with the following settings:

   * `enabled`: `true` or `false`.
   * `extensions`: List of extensions to be searched.
-For karaoke songs, that separate audio and video (e.g. cdg files), you can use `mp3+cdg` to signify, that the audio part is a `mp3` file and the video is a `cdg` file.
+For karaoke songs, that separate audio and video (e.g. CDG files), you can use `mp3+cdg` to signify, that the audio part is a `mp3` file and the video is a `cdg` file.
 For karaoke songs, that do not separate this (e.g. mp4 files), you can simply use `mp4`.
   * `dir`: Directory, where the karaoke files are stored.
   * `index_file`: Cache file, that contains the filenames of the karaoke files in the s3.